inkle/ink/Documentation/ink_JSON_runtime_format.md

    A container with the text object "test", flags 1 and 2, and a nested container named "subContainer" that resembles the first example.

 ## List Definitions
-The `listDefs` property at the top level of the JSON file contains the definitions for any `list`s defined in the story.
+The `listDefs` property at the top level of the JSON file contains the definitions for any lists defined in the story.
 The format of `listDefs` is as follows:
 ```json
 {
     <list name>: {